-The $nERR_IN$ input could be used to report an external error event to the SKYPER® 42 LJ R. If the $nERR_IN$ input is pulled to low-level the driver enters the error state.
-Depending on the error mode configuration, described in chapter 4.8, the driver sets its outputs either immediately or with the next turn-off command to low-level and locks them.
-After reset, as described in chapter 5.1, the driver is ready for operation, again.
-If no reporting to the external error input is required, the $nERR_IN$ input can be connected to the PWR_VS pin or to the $nERR_OUT$ pin.
+The nERR_IN input is optionally used to report a system related external error event to the SKYPER® 12 PV.
+If the nERR_IN input is pulled down to low-level the driver enters into error state.
+Depending on the error mode configuration, described in chapter 4.8, the driver sets its outputs either immediately or with the next turn-off command at its corresponding input to low-level and locks them.
+After reset, as described in chapter 5.1, the driver will be ready to transfer the signals to the output stage again.
+If no reporting to the external error input is required, the nERR_IN input can be connected to the PWR_VS pin or to the nERR_OUT pin.